Flying Alone With A Baby? Solo Parent Air Travel Tips

-Little Miss A and I, have travelled by ourselves to South Africa.
-Involving an 11 hour flight from London to Johannesburg, a 2 hour connection time, where we had to clear ALL of our baggage through customs, before embarking on the final 2 hour flight from Johannesburg to Cape Town and then back again a week later.
+My eldest’s 6th flight meant me flying alone with a baby.
+Little Miss A and I, travelled by ourselves to South Africa.
+This meant an 11 hour flight from London to Johannesburg, a 2 hour connection time, where we had to clear ALL of our baggage through customs, before embarking on the final 2 hour flight from Johannesburg to Cape Town and then back again a week later.
 Here is a little extra information to master flying solo with children.
+For general flying with a baby tips with lots of detail see here.

-Luggage– We made the most of online check-in and had our bassinet seats on Virgin and South African Airways, confirmed.
-I packed as light as I could. ( A Bugaboo, a Bugaboo travel case, a medium-sized suitcase, a baby bag and a small cool bag for her milk.)
-Dropping the bags off at bag drop, was easy and I opted to keep the pram with me up until the gate. ( I’ve later found it much easier to just use a baby carrier and check-in the pram with my suitcase.)
+We made the most of online check-in and had our bassinet seats on Virgin and South African Airways, confirmed.
+I packed as light as I could.
+(A Bugaboo, a Bugaboo travel case, a medium-sized suitcase, a baby bag and a small cool bag for her milk.)
+Dropping the bags off at bag drop, was easy and I opted to keep the pram with me up until the gate.
+(I’ve later found it much easier to just use a baby carrier and check-in the pram with my suitcase.)
 I had already dressed Little A in her pj’s so she was ready for bed, and I gave her dinner when we arrived at the airport.
 The flight departed at 20.30, so not long after her normal bed time.
-I was in a bit of fluster at the gate, just prior to pre boarding ,as I packed the pram into the buggy case.
+I was in a bit of fluster at the gate, just prior to pre boarding, as I packed the pram into the buggy case.
 Despite practising at home, it is never the same when you are under pressure to board.
-This again is another case for using a baby carrier or a stroller like the BabyZen YOYO.
+This again is another case for using a baby carrier or a travel stroller like the BabyZen YOYO.

 I also set up a ‘canopy’ using the blanket, which blocked out the light when the crew were in the middle of the service.
-Just a point to note Virgin carry Cow & Gate ready- made formula cartons on board.
+Just a point to note Virgin carry Cow & Gate ready-made formula cartons on board.
 They don’t have many but they also have a few baby food jars too.
-Remember to request a baby meal or child meal if your airline provides them ( baby meals are pureed food in jars and child meals are usually kiddie treats like chicken nuggets, or cheesy pasta etc) or bring your own.
-The crew were especially helpful as they could see I was travelling on my own, as were other passengers.
+Remember to request a baby meal or child meal if your airline provides them or bring your own.
+Baby meals are pureed food in jars and child meals are usually kiddie treats like chicken nuggets, or cheesy pasta etc. The crew were especially helpful as they could see I was travelling on my own, as were other passengers.
 I also found this on the internal South African Airways flight.

 Transiting was fairly easy, as I had my baby carrier in my carry-on – so I just used that until we had boarded our next flight.
 Fellow passengers were very helpful from the gate to the plane, as we had steps to navigate.